Three Letters Used to Be Enough: SEO, AEO, and GEO Explained

 For two decades, search optimization meant one thing: ranking on Google.
 You optimized for keywords, built backlinks, and watched your position in search results.
 Higher rankings meant more traffic.
 Simple.

 Google itself is changing.
-AI Overviews now appear for 13% of all queries and growing.
-When they do, organic click through rates drop by 61%.
+AI Overviews now appear on roughly 16% of all queries and climbing.
+When they do, organic click through rates drop by 61%, according to Seer Interactive's analysis of 25 million impressions.
 Zero click searches have risen from 56% to 69% of all queries.
-Gartner predicts organic search traffic will decline 25% by the end of 2026.
+Gartner predicted organic search traffic would decline 25% by the end of 2026, though BrightEdge data actually shows Google search usage increased 49% in the year since AI Overviews launched.
+The nuance matters: people are still searching, but fewer clicks are reaching websites.

 The old playbook still matters, but it is no longer enough.
 You now need to optimize for three different ways people find information: traditional search results, direct answers, and AI generated responses.